angadhn/MySite/_notes/Thoreau.md

 [^15]: Especially as a single man.
 A couple weekends ago, a lady of interest asked for my Instagram account.
 Why can't we just trade numbers...?

-[^16]:  I learned how integral WhatsApp was when I got stuck in India when its second COVID wave announced.
-The UK was putting India on the red list for ten-day £3000 quarantines and I was trying to fly out within 3-4 hours.
-The only way to book a ticket happened to be via WhatsApp, which was the only way to speedily contact most of the travel agents.
+[^16]:  I learned how integral WhatsApp is to the social order when I nearly got stuck in India during its second COVID wave.
+The UK announced with a 48-hour notice about putting India on a red list with mandatory ten-dayquarantines at the expense of the traveler (£3000!); I was stuck in the remote Himalyas and had to get Delhi and somehow the ticket I bought hastily then turned out to be dud.
+The only way out with less than 15 hours of the red list was to book another ticket when there were barely any left.
+The only way to get this done at the airport at the last minute was via WhatsApp, where most of the travel agents conducted their business.

 [^17]: I mean that it should not disrupt the common person on the street; I do not buy into, for example, Extinction Rebellion's protests to shut down the tube.
 It disrupts the daily commuter more than the corporations, who are possibly just mildly irritated.